 1. Catterall, James S., Richard Chapleau, and John Iwanaga.
 "Involvement in the Arts and Human Development: General Involvement and Intensive Involvement in Music and Theater Arts."
 Los Angeles, CA: The Imagination Project at UCLA Graduate School of Education and Information Studies, 1999.
 NELS:88, National Education Longitudinal Survey)

-Pages Related to Music Psychology
+AYCNP Pages Related to Music Therapy

 Music and Bipolar Disorder

-Music History - The History and Psychology of Rock and Roll - and Jazz
+Music History - The History and Psychology of Rock and Roll and Jazz

 Teen Depression and Music - Pop music and teen depression link - Based on clinical study